Bio / Text:

 Later in June it was decided that Egypt needed Spitfires more than Malta and so some 601 Squadron pilots and Spitfires were flown to Aboukir.
 Some pilots flew directly (in Spitfires including BR459) and some pilots were flown as spare bods in other aircraft.
 Again there is only partial records of who arrived when, other than the CO.

 After the move from Malta 601 started operations on 1 July.
-Querino's first flight in Egypt was an air test of BR459 on the 11th, with a patrol the following day.
+Querino arrived in the Middle East on 3 July.
+His first flight in Egypt was an air test of BR459 on the 11th, with a patrol the following day.
 His next flight was to be his final one on the 16th.
 601's Operation Record Book (ORB) has him flying BR363 which cannot be correct as that flew again on the following day.
 BR459 is recorded as category E OPs on the 16th which makes more sense.

 The ORB confirms that a Hurricane from 33 Squadron took off crosswind and collided with Querino's Spitfire.
-Querino was killed instantly along with the Canadian pilot of the Hurricane, Pilot Officer Erle Walter Ollen-Bittle.
+Querino was killed instantly while the Canadian pilot of the Hurricane, Pilot Officer Erle Walter Ollen-Bittle died later.
 Both pilots are buried in the Alexandria (Chatby) Military And War Memorial Cemetery, Egypt.

 As well as his widow, Mary, Querino left a daughter Marina (according to the CWGC).
 One brother, Patsy, also served in the RCAF and another, Henry, was wounded in action twice while serving with the Cape Breton Highlanders.